 Keep the Correct Temperature

-It’s essential to keep your freezer at the correct temperature – zero or below.
-You may think that a slightly higher temperature may prevent freezer burn, but that’s not true.
-To prevent food from mold and bacteria growth, it must be at zero or below.
+Keeping your freezer at the correct temperature - zero or below is essential.
+You may think a slightly higher temperature may prevent freezer burn, but that's not true.
+It must be at zero or below to prevent food from mold and bacteria growth.

-It may be handy to get a freezer thermometer to make sure yours is at the correct temperature year-round.
-If you have a freezer in the garage where there may be seasonal temperature variances, especially in summer, this is important.
+It may be handy to get a freezer thermometer to ensure yours is at the correct temperature year-round.
+This is important if you have a freezer in the garage where there may be seasonal temperature variances, especially in summer.

 Keep An Even Temperature